How to turn off autocorrect on your phone

 On your iPhone, go to the Keyboard settings to see your options

-Turning off autocorrect on Android device
+Turn off autocorrect on an Android device

 The steps for turning off autocorrect may vary on different devices.
 However, if you are using the Android Keyboard, you can use the following steps to deactivate it: